 Hello, my name is Sheryl Sherwood and I am a life-long artist.
 Since childhood I have worked in a variety of mediums; all the while searching for a creative medium to call my "passion".
 While taking a class from a local potter in 2011, I fell in love with clay and all its possibilities.

 Retired from two careers, my work experiences are deeply embedded in each organic clay piece.
 The first, an environmental agency, raised my awareness and appreciation for the world that has been put in our care.
 The second was as an elementary teacher of blind and visually impaired students at the Florida School for the Deaf and the Blind, in St. Augustine, Florida.
-In this career I taught students to use tactile forms to enhance their day-to-day learning and encouraged their own creativity.
+In this career I taught students to use tactile forms to enhance their day-to-day learning and encouraged their own creativity in class and in the art club I co-sponsored.

 I am a member of the St. Augustine Art Association where I have participated in a number of shows, including the Annual Tactile Art Show.
 I'm also a member of the Clay Network, Christians in Visual Arts (CIVA), and Ceramic Arts Network.
 My work is also displayed at the PAStA Fine Art Gallery at 214 Charlotte Street, St. Augustine, Florida.